FileEX/Media-Player-system/README.md

   y - The position of the Y axis on the screen.

   w - Width.

   h - Height.

   path - String file path or URL path.
-If type of path is table then is playlist. vol - Boolean representing on whether you can change the volume. stop - Boolean representing on whether you can stop/pause the sound. loop - Boolean representing whether the sound will be looped.
+If type of path is table then is playlist.

+  vol - Boolean representing on whether you can change the volume.

+  stop - Boolean representing on whether you can stop/pause the sound.

+  loop - Boolean representing whether the sound will be looped.
 To loop the sound, use true.
-Loop is not available for streaming sounds, only for sound files. throttled - Boolean representing whether the sound will be throttled (i.e. given reduced download bandwidth).
+Loop is not available for streaming sounds, only for sound files.

+  throttled - Boolean representing whether the sound will be throttled (i.e. given reduced download bandwidth).
 To throttle the sound, use true.
-Sounds will be throttled per default and only for URLs. volume - Int volume of the sound. speed - Int speed of the sound. autostart - Boolean representing on whether player can start without you contest. isRadio - Boolean representing on whether path is radioed.
+Sounds will be throttled per default and only for URLs.

+  volume - Int volume of the sound.

+  speed - Int speed of the sound.

+  autostart - Boolean representing on whether player can start without you contest

+  isRadio - Boolean representing on whether path is radioed.

   Returns a id of the created player.